EndeavourSyc/Hi-Compass/README.md

 The tool generates a .cool file containing the predicted Hi-C matrix for the specified cell type.
 This file can be visualized using tools like Juicebox, HiCExplorer or just matplotlib.pyplot.imshow.

+## Advanced tutorial

+An advanced Hi-Compass usage example demonstrating a de novo scATAC-seq-based prediction and further analysis workflow: from performing meta cell Hi-C prediction to clustering results, loop calling, and loop annotation.
+The complete tutorial is available at http://wulab.bjmu.edu.cn/hicompass.

 ## License